Dec. 17, 2025

 because, you know, I work with

-Ryan Sirhan and Ryan is, he's a
+Ryan Surhan and Ryan is he's a

 master at the media.